 10. Hire a Local Agent

-This may be the most important thing you need to do in buying a house in Los Angeles and probably the first thing you should do.
+This may be the most important thing you need to do in buying a house in Riverside and probably the first thing you should do.
 That’s why we’ve saved it for last in the place of prominence.
 A qualified local real estate agent will be your partner through all of this, helping you navigate the process successfully and get the best deal possible.
 Your agent will possess knowledge of local markets, negotiating skills, and experience with the process – all of which make a good agent nearly indispensable.